FP-22-23/java-term-project-javiarellanoo/README.md

 Now, all columns are detailed:

-Note: The first column of the data set contains integer numbers in order, from 0 to 667, indicating the number given to the hero alphabetically, but it will be no relevant for the project by the moment.

 * **name**: of type string, indicates the hero identity of the character.
 * **gender**: of type enum, can take the values Male, Female or Not Defined.
 * **Eye Colour.
 Race, Hair Colour, Skin Colour**: of type string each, that will form the Complexion auxiliary type.